+We believe that storytelling can help us develop a deeper connection with members of our community who come from different backgrounds and life experiences.
 In November 2017, English In Action debuted a live storytelling event called Immigrant Voices at The Temporary in Willits.
 Six immigrant community members—four of whom were our students— were coached by Alya Howe of Writ Large in the art of storytelling in front of a live audience.
 All our storytellers summoned immense courage to stand before a crowd and share their personal tales in their non-native language.
-Due to the success of the original events at The Temporary, in 2018 and 2019 we produced new editions of Immigrant Voices.
-Our November 2019 event sold out Thunder River Theatre in Carbondale.
-We believe that storytelling can help us develop a deeper connection with members of our community who come from different backgrounds and life experiences.
+Following the success of our 2017 event, we produced new editions of Immigrant Voices in 2018 and 2019.
+Due to the global pandemic and restrictions on public gatherings, in 2020 Immigrant Voices streamed live to an online audience of over 300 people.
+Our sixth Immigrant Voices returned LIVE last year to The Arts Campus at Willits.
+Watch the videos below to learn more.

 - Beatriz Soto, Mexico (13:24 min)

 - Ana Quiceno, Colombia (11:05 min)